LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Results

 \section{Results}

-We first present the results for the proposed configurations of LC-SLab in Section \ref{sec:method_comparison}.
-Our design choices for input-level and output-level object aggregation are subsequently justified in the ablation studies in Section \ref{sec:ablation_studies}.
-We then assess the impact of incorporating features from the pre-trained model in Section \ref{sec:effect_of_features_from_pretrained_models}.
-Finally, we compare our results to existing land cover products in Section \ref{sec:comparison_to_third-party_land_cover_products}.
-An overall qualitative comparison between LC-SLab models for differently specified MMUs, as well as third-party products is provided in Figure \ref{fig:qualitative}.
+In this section, we first present the results for the proposed configurations of LC-SLab for different MMUs in Section \ref{sec:effect_of_mmu}.
+Afterwards, we study the effect of dataset size, as well as the impact of incorporating features from the pre-trained model in Sections \ref{sec:effect_of_dataset_size} and \ref{sec:effect_of_features_from_pre-trained_models}, respectively.
+In Section \ref{sec:comparison_to_third-party_land_cover_products}, we compare our framework's results to existing land cover products.
+Finally, our design choices for the object definition module, as well as the input-level and output-level object aggregation models are justified in the ablation studies in Section \ref{sec:ablation_studies}.

 In the descriptions of our results, we primarily focus on the metrics overall accuracy without tolerance and patch density.
 This is because we found these metrics to be most robust across different models.
 However, the presented results and our conclusions are generally consistent and representative of the models' behavior across different accuracy and fragmentation metrics.
 The detailed results for all metrics are provided as tables the appendix.